rotary-genomics/rotary/README.md

 6. Filters resulting contigs by a user-provided coverage threshold
 7. Rotates any circular contigs to start at a marker gene of your choice (_dnaA_ by default), with help from [circlator](https://github.com/sanger-pathogens/circlator)
-8. Performs one more round of short read polishing via [Polypolish](https://github.com/rrwick/Polypolish), if short reads are provided, on circular contigs
+8. Performs one more round of short read polishing on circular contigs, either using Polypolish (if short reads were provided) or medaka (if only long reads were provided)
 9. Gene prediction via [DFAST](https://github.com/nigyta/dfast_core)
 10. Functional and taxonomic annotation via [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) and [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk)

 ### Known issues
-- Re-polishing is not performed if short reads are not provided
 - Short read QC is not performed (you have to do it in advance)
 - If you get "unlucky" and genome rotation is not substantial (e.g., _dnaA_ is already at the end of the contig, re-polishing will have effect in improving assembly quality)
 - Similarly, for short contigs, the error-prone region from end repair might end up near the end of short contigs (e.g., < 100kb long)